 Pebbles - small stones or minerals that were smoothed and rounded by the action of a water or sand

 Rocks - made of minerals.
-There is no practical difference between a rock and stone, but geologists would usually call something as rock when it is sitting on the ground in it`s original location (“in situ”), where stone, is loose material and of course we call quarried rock a stone
+There is no practical difference between a rock and stone, but geologists would usually call something a rock when it is sitting in the ground in its original location (“in situ”), whereas a stone, is loose material and of course we call quarried rock a stone.

 REFERENCES & SOURCES

 "Geology of the Dingle Peninsula - A Field Guide" - Ken Higgs and Brian Williams (2018)

 “Fossils as Neolithic funereal adornments in County Kerry, South-West Ireland” , Patrick N. Wyse Jackson and Dr Michael Connolly

 "The Building Stones of Tralee: a walking trail" - Patrick N. Wyse Jackson, The Kerry Magazine – Issue 9